mpeschke/displays_for_sdcc_51/README.md

-# HD44780 library for sdcc targeting 8051 Intel-based Microntrollers
+# Display library for sdcc targeting 8051 Intel-based microcontrollers

 Original code forked from https://github.com/apachiww/hd44780_for_sdcc_51.
 Quoting: *"(a library) suitable for 8051 based MCUs with various crystals and instruction cycles (1T, 6T, 12T) as AUTOMATIC delay calculation is available."*

-The original repository aimed to be a common library for many different LCD displays (0801, 0802, 1601, 1602, 2004, Noritake CU20045).
-This fork focus on specific LCD *circuit modules*, e.g.:
+The original repository aimed to be a common library for many different Hitachi LCD displays (0801, 0802, 1601, 1602, 2004, Noritake CU20045).
+This fork focus on specific LCD *circuit modules* that use the Hitachi HD44780 display chip (and variations), e.g.:

 1. The LCD 1602A (16 cols / 2 rows), version 3.0, with 4/8 bit interface.
 2. The LCD 1602A (16 cols / 2 rows), version 3.0, with I2C interface.